 Don’t wait for a work review to evaluate your performance; instead, constantly evaluate your own strengths and weaknesses in relation to your position.
 By fully understanding your competencies, you are better able to overcome the negative aspects of your performance and utilise the positive ones.

+Take a moment once a week to reflect on what has happened and how your actions could improve areas that need attention.
 Pay particular attention to your flaws and try to take on different roles that can help you to improve upon them.
 Always be open to learning new skills and building upon your existing skillset in order to enhance your current position as well as future career prospects.

 Have a positive attitude